JoeTheGuitarist/documentation_docs/Docs/writing_guide.md

 * Try to spot leaps of knowledge.
 Where did you require more information than the reader is assumed to have?
 Where did you think a connection between two concepts you introduced is intuitive?
 It isn't.

 * Try to spot ambiguous sentences.
 You're writing in English, so you should be able to find plenty of them.
 But it's hard work to find them in your own writing, since you know what the sentence should mean so you'll not fall for the ambiguity.
 You have to force yourself to check if your word choice, or word order, can give the sentence two meanings that are not clarified by the context.
+You can read more about this in our [style guide](style_guide.md).

 ### Editing as You Write